A phobia or fear of bees has two names, Melissophobia and Apiphobia.

 Mild cases of apiphobia may cause a person to simply avoid bees when they see them.
 However, people with severe bee phobia have been known to restrict their life activities during bee season, going so far as to never leave the house.

 Fears like apiphobia don’t always have a logical or memorable cause.
-Some people develop fears through a traumatic experience when they were still children.
-Such negative experiences would be embedded in their minds that can turn into fear.
+Some people developed fears through traumatic experiences when they were still children.
+Such negative experiences would be embedded in their minds and can turn into fears.

 However, any person can be scared of anything for no apparent reason.
-Such fear is part of being human and varies from person to person.
+It is part of being human and varies from person to person.

-There are some studies that suggest that genetics can play a role in regards to the fear of bees.
+There are some studies that suggest that genetics can play a role in regard to the fear of bees.
 However, research is somewhat sparse and none specific.
-Of the studies that do exists, some have shown that your first-degree relatives (parents, siblings, and children) may be inclined to develop similar phobias.
+Of the studies that do exist, some have shown that your first-degree relatives (parents, siblings, and children) may be inclined to develop similar phobias.

-There is more evidence that suggests that phobic conditions like fear of bees can also come from childhood experience or learned behavior (our environment).
+There is more evidence that suggests that phobic conditions like fear of bees can also come from childhood experiences or learned behaviors (our environment).

 So, if someone you are close to, a friend or schoolmate, has apiphobia, you may start to fear bees too.